JuliaNonconvex/Nonconvex.jl/README.md

 ## Installing Nonconvex

-To install Nonconvex.jl, open a Julia REPL and type `]` to enter the package mode.
+To install `Nonconvex.jl`, open a Julia REPL and type `]` to enter the package mode.
 Then run:
 ```julia
 add Nonconvex
 ```